Student Response Systems

 Google forms can be used for creating surveys, polls or interactive activities.
 The responses are collected in a spreadsheet that can be downloaded, as well as graphics of responses that can be copied into existing documents.
 More information can be found on the Google Form Support webpage.

 Acadly is a free, in class student response system.
 With Acadly, you can create polls and quizzes, and get results from students in real time.
 This student response system also includes instant messenger, and attendance tracking.
 Acadly is available on any device with a browser, and is available for download as an iOS app or Android app.

 Add interactivity with Pear Deck, into your Google Slides presentations such as drag and drop, multiple choice, free response and drawing.
 Instructors will need to sign-up using their GVSU Google account in order to use Pear Deck.
 Instructors can perform many of the basic Pear Deck functions with a free account, some of the more advanced functions are only available with a paid subscription

 On the surface, Poll Everywhere is a simple application that works well for live audiences using mobile devices like phones.
 Students participate by visiting a fast mobile-friendly web page for your event, sending text messages, or using Twitter.
 Instructions are displayed on-screen.
 The poll that is embedded within the presentation or web page will update in real time.
 Advanced uses include texting comments to a presentation, texting questions to a presenter, responding via the web, and SMS interactivity in print, radio, and TV.

 Slido is a free response system with live Q&A and polls.
+Works with up to 100 participants.
 Engage your students with polls to ask opinions and display results in real time.
 Students can anonymously ask questions from any device and vote for the ones they like the most.